guadabsb15/summer_2021_report/docs/source/rayleigh_taylor.rst

 Results from RT experiments run with different parameters
 ----
 In these experiments, we change various parameters and study the effects in resultant density.
-The Ramses solver (ramses/mhd_eos) is used to simulate the experiment, and simulation snapshot are taken after 5 seconds.
+We use both the Ramses solver (ramses/mhd_eos) and Bifrost (ideal_mhd) to simulate the experiment.
-At this time we can compare results from different runs.
+Simulation snapshot are taken after 5 seconds, and at this time we can compare results from different runs.

 Initially, experimental parameters follow Abel.
 T (2011)